learn-co-curriculum/dsc-effect-sizes/README.md

     return d
 ```

 Computing the denominator is a little complicated; in fact, people have proposed several ways to do it.
-[Here](https://scientificallysound.org/2017/07/13/cohens-d-standardiser/) is a brief description of using standardisers while calculating Cohen's $d$ for standard effect sizes.
+[Here](https://scientificallysound.org/2017/07/13/cohens-d-standardiser/) is a brief description of using standardizers while calculating Cohen's $d$ for standardized effect sizes.

 This implementation uses the "pooled standard deviation," which is a weighted average of the standard deviations of the two groups.